LearnAutmation/AutomationTask/README.md

 - Base URI, credentials, and endpoints are configured via `config.properties`
 - REST-assured is used to send requests and assert responses
-- Schema validation for `/products/1` response using JSON schema

 ---